chuanqisun/htmaa-2025/src/posts/week-11/index.md

 > The bearing of a child takes nine months, no matter how many women are assigned.
 > — Fred Brooks, _The Mythical Man-Month_

+It's tempting to add more process and throw more people at the problems.
+In this project, I found it most effective when two-people micro-teams pair program to solve on problem.
+I saw it working very well between Matti and Miranda, and Saetbeyol and me.
+This means it is even more important to decompose the problem into smaller chunks that can be solved by small teams in parallel.

+This project also challenged my conventional wisdom about formal software development.
+Version control, testing, code review, CI/CD, TypeScript, ES6 modules, linting, formatting, design patterns were all thrown out the window, maybe for the better.
+I'm always fascinated by emerging practices under extreme constraints.
+In this project, I'm convinced that less is more when the timeline is short and the skill levels are diverse.

 ## Appendix